Reporting Severe Injuries

 MIT OSHA Log of Injuries/Illnesses

-The EHS Office generates the OSHA 300 injury/illness log for the Institute.
-The purpose of the Occupational Safety and Health Administration (OSHA) record keeping requirements is to provide statistical data to be used to identify and prevent occupational injuries, illnesses, and deaths.
+The EHS Office is responsible for the OSHA 300 injury/illness log for the Institute.
+The purpose of the Occupational Safety and Health Administration (OSHA) record keeping requirement is to provide statistical data to be used to identify and prevent occupational injuries, illnesses, and deaths.
 This data is used to assure a safe and healthy working environment.
 OSHA has provided regulations that both employees and supervisors must comply with when an occupational injury or illness has occurred.

 Contacts